Imagine rafting on the pristine Magpie River

 What’s not included?

-- Travel between your home and Sept Iles (Seven Islands), Quebec
+- Travel between your home and Sept-Îles, Quebec

-- Personal clothing and camping gear.
-See the packing list
+- Personal clothing and some camping gear.
+See below for what you need to bring

 - Travel and medical insurance